 - Activity on the bay (sailing races, unusual boating traffic, safety such a ripping current)

-- Once we know the conditions, we will recommend what route to take for the best outcome.
+- Once you know the conditions, consider what route to take for the best outcome.

 - Stroke techniques in case you need some pointers for best performance.

-- Do a dry dock test run with Rover by having your dog get on the board while it’s flat on the dock.
+- Do a dry test run with Rover by having your dog get on the board while it’s flat on the dock or beach

-- Discuss best positioning of you and your pet.
+- Consider the best positioning of you and your pet.

-- Discuss how to best retrieve your pup if they take a plunge.
+- Consider how to best retrieve your pup if they take a plunge.

-- Discuss how to return to the dock safely and get back on
+- Consider how to return to the dock or beach safely and get back on

 - Adjust your paddle height.